The Champions League is the biggest club competition in soccer. Launched in 1955 as the European Cup, it has been held on an annual basis ever since.

 Manchester United | 3 |

 Real Madrid are the most successful team in the history of the European Cup/Champions League.
 The Spanish giants dominated the early years of the competition, triumphing five years on the bounce between 1956 and 1960.
-AC Milan are second on the list with seven successes, followed by Bayern Munich and Liverpool on six apiece.

 A total of 22 clubs from 10 countries have won the European Cup/Champions League.
-England has provided the largest number of individual winners, with five clubs having triumphed, but the might of Real Madrid means Spain has supplied the most victors with 18.
+England has provided the largest number of individual winners, with six clubs having triumphed, but the might of Real Madrid means Spain has supplied the most victors with 18.

 Juventus have finished as runners-up more often than any other team, with seven defeats in the final.
 Atletico Madrid have reached three finals without ever lifting the trophy.